The Honourable: Bangladesh

-In People's Republic of Bangladesh, Chief Justice, House Speaker, Ministers, Members of Parliaments, Advisers and Mayor are entitled to the style Honourable.
-On the other hand, the Prime Minister, Chief Adviser and the President are styled Honourable or Excellency.
+In the People's Republic of Bangladesh, Chief Justice, Supreme Court Justices, House Speaker, Ministers, Members of Parliaments, Interim Advisers, PM Advisers, VVIPs and the Mayor are entitled to the style Honourable.
+On the other hand, the Prime Minister, Chief Adviser of Bangladesh and the President are styled Honourable or Excellency.

 India

 In India, judges of the high courts and Supreme Court of India are addressed as Honourable (Hon'ble); often stylized and abbreviated as "HMJ", i.e., Honourable Mr./Ms. Justice, followed by their name.

 The elected legislators (members of legislative assembly, members of parliament) and heads of government (The President, The Prime Minister, union ministers, chief ministers, and governors) are also formally called Honourable followed by their name.
 The Vice President of India is addressed as the hon'ble as well.

 Pakistan

 In Pakistan, the judicial officers are addressed as honourable while presiding over in the courts of law.
 It is a norm to address judges of superior judiciary as honourable judges.
 Diplomats are addressed as Your Excellency.
 The head of state and Prime Minister is addressed her/his excellency.